-Since all the lower surface of the fuselage in same color blue gray and I mounted all the pylons and fuel tanks now.
+Since all the lower surface of the fuselage in the same color blue-gray and I mounted all the pylons and fuel tanks now.

-Well, now Steam(online game delivery system company) is now large-scale sale and I’ve been playing PC game recently.
+Well, now Steam(online game delivery system company) is a large-scale sale and I’ve been playing PC game recently.
 And my building kit pace is getting slow.
 Based on these days weak Japanese Yen, game price is not so price busters.
-There is not a feeling of much discount, but still I purchased some titles…..
+There is not a feeling of many discounts, but still, I purchased some titles…..

 I forgot to clean the injection pin mark inside of the air intake.
 This position is normally not noticed while placing in my display.
 Only look up from below I can see this mark anyway I’ll try to smooth it.

-I stuck decal on the inside of a windowpane and left it for around two months.
-I don’t know how long exposed to the direct sunlight, but everyday 2hours in the morning, the last 2 months at least two third days are fine weather.
+I stuck a decal on the inside of a windowpane and left it for around two months.
+I don’t know how long exposed to the direct sunlight, but everyday 2hours in the morning, the last 2 months at least two-third days are fine weather.
 Now drying in the sun decal became very white, there seems to be no problem for us.
 I heard the method of dipping into the bleach for a short time, but I had no confidence in handling deteriorated very fragile decal, I took a low-risk sunbath method.

 I thought to polish the canopy more and detached only the large parts.
 After all, maybe I changed to open state canopy.

 Corsair II was completed.
 It is considerably old kit which I have been stocking for many years.
-Now we have a choice the Hobbyboss kit, if you make.
-Corsair II was attack aircraft engaged in operations of Vietnam, Grenada, Libya and the Middle East etc., now all aircraft are retired.
+Now we have a choice the Hobbyboss kit if you make.
+Corsair II was attacked aircraft engaged in operations of Vietnam, Grenada, Libya, and the Middle East, etc., now all aircraft are retired.

 I am the type that the favorite food keeps it last.
-Corsair II is quite favorite style, but I kept it too much.
-The box illustration was faded and some of the plastic color was yellowed maybe.
+Corsair II is a quite favorite style, but I kept it too much.
+The box illustration was faded and some of the plastic colors were yellowed maybe.
 Anyway, it is an old but nice kit.

 After referring to Hasegawa, This kit product No P14 was out of product many years ago, some lineups are unified in PT47.
-Purchase only decal costs me JPY1,500 (USD12.00), including postage is over JPY2,000 (USD17.00).
-I can buy one more whole kit if paid more, it’s consider point.
+Purchase the only decal costs me JPY1,500 (USD12.00), including postage is over JPY2,000 (USD17.00).
+I can buy one more whole kit if paid more, it’s considered the point.

 After all, I didn’t order it because the decal had been considerably improved by direct sunlight exposure.

-I suppose long-term stock of the airplane plastic model is risky….
-The importance of the decals seems same as the F1 and the rally car models.
-Still, I have some old air models…..
+I suppose long-term stock of the airplane plastic model is risky… The importance of the decals seems the same as the F1 and the rally car models.
+Still, I have some old air models…